Berkeley-MDes/tdf-fa24-HongxiPan/README.md

 But I found that it has not been able to poeticize the conflict.
 I think it is a very interesting topic.
 Also, some time the identification can be a little bit off.
 I think it is because my input can be a little bit brief and there is a lot of free space for the model to generate a detailed image.
 So maybe I can work on that a liitle bit more:)

 <img width="850" alt="" src="assets/week9/8.png">

+### Speculations ###

+The agent that I wanted to design as a poet would be more than just a tool for generating words.
+It could be seen as a reflective, conscious entity, capable of engaging with human emotions and societal issues through poetry.
+This agent, powered by LLMs, would not merely write based on images as a poet does, but would consider the broader context of human experiences, using poetry to evoke awareness, empathy, and introspection.
+Its poems could explore complex relationships between humanity and the environment, reflecting the intricacies of our impact on the world.

 ---